Ryanair Holdings plc – Annual report – 31 March 2020

 The Board of Directors may, under certain circumstances, deprive holders of Restricted Shares of their rights to attend, vote at, and speak at general meetings, and/or require such holders to dispose of their Restricted Shares to an EU national within as little as 21 days.
 The Directors are also given the power to transfer such Restricted Shares themselves if a holder fails to comply.
 In 2002, the Company implemented measures to restrict the ability of non-EU nationals to purchase Ordinary Shares, and non-EU nationals are currently effectively barred from purchasing Ordinary Shares, and will remain so for as long as these restrictions remain in place.
 There can be no assurance that these restrictions will ever be lifted.
 Additionally, these foreign ownership restrictions could result in Ryanair’s exclusion from certain stock tracking indices.
 Any such exclusion may adversely affect the market price of the Ordinary Shares and ADRs.
 Since April 2012, the Company has had the necessary authorities in place to repurchase ADRs as part of its general authority to repurchase up to 10% of the issued share capital in the Company.
 See “Item 10.
 Additional Information—Limitations on Share Ownership by Non-EU Nationals” for a detailed discussion of restrictions on share ownership and the current ban on share purchases by non-EU nationals.

-In light of the uncertainty surrounding Brexit, on 8 March 2019 the Board of Directors passed a number of resolutions which will become effective from the date on which U.K. nationals cease to qualify as nationals of Member States for the purposes of Article 4 of EU Regulation No. 1008/2008 (“Hard Brexit Day”).
+In light of Brexit, in March 2019 the Board of Directors passed a number of resolutions which become effective from the date on which U.K. nationals cease to qualify as nationals of Member States for the purposes of Article 4 of EU Regulation No. 1008/2008 (“Hard Brexit Day”).
 In accordance with the powers delegated to the Board of Directors pursuant to the Articles, the Board has resolved that with effect from Hard Brexit Day:

 (i) All Ordinary Shares and Depositary Shares held by or on behalf of non-EU (including U.K.) shareholders will be treated as “Restricted Shares” (within the meaning of the Articles);